diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 We do not want to partition using `project_id / namespace_id` because sharding / podding is a different problem to solve, on a different layer of the application.
-It doesn’t solve the original problem statement of performance growing worse over time as we build up infrequently read data.
+It doesn't solve the original problem statement of performance growing worse over time as we build up infrequently read data.
 We want to introduce GitLab Pods in the future, and that is the primary mechanism of separating data based on a group or project the data is associated with.